nguyen8amk1/My_Own_Philosophy_of_Everything/notes/random_videos/Fuzzy_Logic.md

 -> Basically:
     Crisp input -> Fuzzify them -> Inference(suy luan, using some predefined rules) -> Crisp output

+If dealing with uncertainty without using fuzzy logic
+    -> You have to combine series of if statement in order to accomodate with different thresholds of states -> when rule changes -> have to maintain a lot of tangled code in the inference if statement

+-> Using fuzzy logic system -> you don't have to change the code itself, just CHANGE THE RULES that inputed into the INFERENCE MODULE

 QUESTIONS:
     Fuzzy logic vs Neural Network ??